Skip to main content

 npx github:Sims2k/Project-Planning-Pipeline setup "C:\Vaults\MyBrain"

 npx may ask to install the package once; confirm with y.
-The CLI then copies into your vault: Projects, Templates, .cursor, and Dashboard.md.
+The CLI then copies into your vault: Projects, Templates, and Dashboard.md.
 Existing files are left unchanged (merge-only).

 3. Create Your First Project